DanielF2002/PHP_team18/README.md

 ### Feature 4

-Reservation.
-A page for user to submit the reservation request, includes a form, data validation, and database interaction.
+Reservation page is for customer to make their bookings online.

 ### Feature 5

 Reservation management.
-A page for user to check, modify and cancel a reservation, includes a form, a table, data validation, and database interaction.
+A page for admin to check, search, modify and cancel a reservation.

 ### Feature 6

-Admin reservation management, A page for admin, includes query, search, delete, and modify a table.

-### Feature 7

 Reviews presention.
 A page for user to read the reviews, includes a table, and database interaction.

-### Feature 8
+### Feature 7

 Reviews presention.
 A page for user to read the reviews.

+### Feature 8

+Admin menu management.
+A page for admin, includes query, search, delete, and modify a table.

 ### Feature 9

-Admin feedback management.
-A page for admin, includes query, search, delete, and modify a table.

-### Feature 10

 Menu presention.
 A page for user to read the menu, includes a table, and database interaction.

+### Feature 10

+Admin menu management.
+A page for admin to query, search, delete, and modify a table..

 ### Feature 11

-Admin menu management.
-A page for admin to query, search, delete, and modify a table.

-### Feature 12

-Menu filter for user to filter the menu by category.
+Menu search.
+A page for user to filter the database by keyword.

 ---